at-cg/MMC/README.md

   -ver<version> - '1' for (w,k)-minimizers and '2' for universe-minimizers.

-  -dl<delta> - frequency of k-mers to be sampled as minimizer {for universe-minimizers}; default: 0.2
+  -d<invdelta> - inverse of k-mer sampling density, i.e., inverse of delta {for universe-minimizers}; default: 5

   -wv<len> - window length {for (w,k)-minimizers}; default: length of k-mer